m3g/PDBTools.jl/docs/src/index.md

 ```julia
 atom -> ( atom.resname == "ARG" && atom.x < 10 ) || atom.name == "N"
 ```
 ### Not indicated for:

-We do not aim to provide the fastest PDB parsing methods.
-If speed in reading files, returning subsets of the structures, etc., is critical to you, probably you will do better with some packages of [BioJulia](https://github.com/BioJulia), [BioStructures](https://github.com/BioJulia/BioStructures.jl) in particular.
+PDBTools is not very strict in following the PDB or mmCIF formats.
+In particular, it does not read any of the meta-data of these files, only `ATOM` and `HETATM` fields are of interest.
+If more comprehensive support for these files is necessary, use the packages of [BioJulia](https://github.com/BioJulia), [BioStructures](https://github.com/BioJulia/BioStructures.jl) in particular.